CascadeClassifier GPU / CPU Detection Mismatches (Bug #2067)

 History

-Updated by Kirill Kornyakov 11 months ago
+Updated by Kirill Kornyakov over 12 years ago

-- Category changed from objdetect to gpu
+- Category changed from objdetect to gpu (cuda)

-Updated by Marina Kolpakova 11 months ago
+Updated by Marina Kolpakova over 12 years ago

 GPU implementation is not a "parallelized" copy of CPU implementation.
 They can produce different results on the same input.